 2 Find positive memories.
 Limit your time in the exploration phase.
 We recommend 15 to 20 minutes for this part.
 There’s a lot of ground to cover, so don’t do too much in one round.
 We think of it as eating an elephant.
 How do you eat an elephant?
 You eat an elephant one bite at a time.
 If you follow the guidelines for the time limits, you’ll get the most out of the exercise.

-3 Expanding and exploring memories.
+3 Expand and explore memories.
 We recommend spending at least 15 minutes on this part of the exercise.
 It seems hard at first because you may not have all your senses engaged in the memory.
 But once you do this exercise a few times, you find your memories often have many connections hidden in the details and references to other memories.
 Don’t explore the relationships yet.
 Keep expanding the memory in as many directions forward and backward.
-As a side note, learning to base relationships on healthy spiritual energy rather than superficial and temporary conditions will bring long-lasting enjoyment, and this exercise may hold the key.

 4 Explore the connections.
-The last part of the exercise explores the links you found when you were expanding the memory.
+The last part of the exercise explores the links you found when expanding the memory.
 Many people find they can spend 20 minutes easily on this part.
-You may have discovered additional memories the open up other connections.
+You may have discovered additional memories that open up other connections.
 Be sure to keep documenting everything.
-You will likely find links to dreams and daydreams as you explore these connections.
+You will probably find links to dreams and daydreams as you explore these connections.